It is often difficult to explain to a layperson why use content marketing to promote one’s business.

 The best way of creating brand awareness through content marketing that comes to my mind is guest blogging and publishing informative articles on other websites.

 By publishing guest blog posts on other blogs and websites you immediately put your brand in front of a completely new audience.
 If I want to put Credible Content in front of my prospects, I can submit blog posts to various websites like LinkedIn, Entrepreneur, web design blogs (to encourage them to hire my content writing services) and other business niche websites where people would be looking for a content writer.

 You can also publish lots of educational material and simply let it be known that it’s your brand that’s publishing the material.

 This is to establish your authority as an expert, or as a niche product or service provider.
 For thought leadership you need to publish lots of insightful content that helps people in real-world situations.
 You are considered a thought leader when your wisdom solves actual problems rather than dabbling with vague topics

 Anyway, the objective of this blog post is not to talk about how to develop a strong thought leadership.
 It is to talk about the most important objectives of content marketing: lead generation, brand awareness and thought leadership.
-These are the basic, fundamental objectives and then it spreads into various branches and sub-branches.
+These are the basic, fundamental content marketing objectives and then they spread into various branches and sub-branches.